Analysis of casino shelf shuffling machines: Analysis of one pass through a shelf shuffler

 \subsection{Alternative descriptions}

-Consider two basic shelf shufflers: for the first, a deck of $n$ cards is sequentially distributed on one of $m$ shelves.
-(Here, $n=52,\ m=10$, are possible choices.)
+Consider two basic shelf shufflers: for the first, a~deck of $n$ cards is sequentially distributed on one of $m$ shelves.
+(Here, $n=52, m=10$, are possible choices.)
 Each time, the cards are taken from the \textit{bottom} of the deck, a shelf is chosen at random from one to $m$, and the bottom card is placed on top of any previous cards on the shelf.
 At the end, the packets on the shelves are unloaded into a final deck of $n$.
 This may be done in order or at random; it turns out not to matter. \citet{bayer} called this an \textit{inverse $m$-shuffle}.

-This shuffling scheme, that is the main object of study, is based on $m$ shelves.
-At each stage that a card is placed on a shelf, the choice of whether to put it on the top or the bottom of the existing pile on that shelf is made at random (1/2 each side).
+The second shuffling scheme, that is the main object of the present study, is based on $m$ shelves.
+At each stage that a card is\vadjust{\goodbreak} placed on a shelf, the choice of whether to put it on the top or the bottom of the existing pile on that shelf is made at random ($1/2$ each side).
 This will be called a \textit{shelf shuffle}.
 There are several equivalent descriptions of shelf shuffles:

-\begin{desc}[Shelf shuffles] A deck of cards is initially in order $1,2,3,\dots,n$.
+\begin{desc}[(Shelf shuffles)] A deck of cards is initially in order $1,2,3,\ldots,n$.
 Label the back of each card with $n$ random numbers chosen at random between one and $2m$.
 Remove all cards labeled 1 and place them on top, keeping them in the same relative order.
 Then remove all cards labeled 2 and place them under the cards labeled 1, reversing their relative order.
 This continues with the cards labeled 3, labeled 4, and so on, reversing the order in each even labeled packet.
 If at any stage there are no cards with a given label, this empty packet still counts in the alternating pattern.